 When buying a timeshare it is important to consider which season you are buying.
 Most timeshare resorts have times of the year, which are higher in demand than others.

-Timeshare closing costs typically range from $300 to $500 for a comprehensive transfer of a time share and closing.
-These fee cover the services of the closing company, but do not include additional recoding fees or taxes.
+Timeshare closing costs typically range from $300 to $500 for a comprehensive transfer of a timeshare and closing.
+This fee covers the services of the closing company but do not include additional recoding fees or taxes.
 The recording fees are set by the state.